 The Rise Above: Visualizing the Efficiency of Trend-Following

-Is your portfolio "rising above" the market, or just taking on more risk for marginal gains?
-We explore the power of the Selection Matrix and why vertical altitude (Efficiency) matters more than horizontal speed (CAGR).
+Is your portfolio achieving genuine alpha, or simply increasing volatility for marginal returns?
+We analyze the Selection Matrix and why vertical scaling (Efficiency) carries more weight than linear growth (CAGR).

 In our cornerstone post, “Defending Your Savings Against Significant Downturns,” we established a sobering truth: even in modern markets, it is possible to lose close to 50% of your portfolio in a very short period of time and not have it recover in your retirement timeframe.
 Drawdowns in the range of 20-30% are certainly possible.
 These levels of volatility are difficult to stomach at any age but are particularly devastating for those in or near retirement.
 The key to a successful retirement is to ensure that your portfolio is resilient enough to withstand these shocks.